Medical Bills from Minnesota Accident — Who Pays?

 EXPERIENCED INJURY LAWYERS

 You may be entitled to other medical benefits.
-For more information about what medical benefits may be available to you after you have been injured in an accident, contact our law firm and speak with a personal injury lawyer.
-Our lawyers have more than 25 years of experience successfully handling hundreds of accident injury cases throughout Minnesota.
+For more information about what medical benefits may be available to you after you have been injured in an accident, contact our law firm.
+You will speak with an experienced personal injury lawyer who will answer your questions.
+Our lawyers have more than 25 years of experience.
+We have successfully handled hundreds of accident injury cases throughout Minnesota.

 Pam Rochlin or David Rochlin will discuss your case with you and explain your rights, including how to get your medical bills paid from the accident.
 There is no obligation on your part, and we always only charge a percentage of the compensation you receive from the other party’s insurance.